benob/fsmtex/README.md

 - the tikz latex package
 - dot from graphviz
-- fsm2dot.pl and dot2tikz.pl accessible in your path
+- fsm2dot.pl and dot2tikz.pl in the compilation directory

 Usage
 -----